what are my legal rights and options when a construction project is delayed?

 whether a delay breaches a contract largely depends on the circumstances and the terms of the contract. if the agreed-upon deadline for construction has passed, or the delay is considered unreasonable, you may have justification for a claim unless it was out of the contractor's control.

-suppose a construction delay at your rental property impacts your tenants — for example, they had to relocate during construction and the date to move back in had to be pushed back. in that case, you may claim damages for lost revenue and associated losses, which may include any relocation costs you have provided for your tenants. however, if that delay was caused by issues you created by making changes to the plans, or caused by factors beyond anyone's control, you may want to ask a lawyer about your options.
+suppose a construction delay at your rental property impacts your tenants — for example, they had to relocate during construction and the date to move back in had to be pushed back. in that case, you may claim damages for lost revenue and associated losses, which may include any relocation costs you have provided for your tenants. however, if that delay was caused by issues you created by making changes to the plans, or caused by factors beyond anyone's control, you may want to talk to a rocket legal pro™ about your options.

 how does it work if a delay is outside of my contractor's control?